Why Does Biodiversity Matter?

-Under the leadership of Cllr John Burke (yes, that name again) a very different kind of land management company has been appointed to look after the Clapton Park Estate.
+Under the leadership of a local councillor a very different kind of land management company has been appointed to look after the Clapton Park Estate.
 John Little, of the Grass Roof Company, is a pioneer (and personal hero of mine) in creating and managing public spaces that people can engage with and actually use.
 He was brought in to transform this housing estate in East London.

 Little recalls how at the start of the project he discovered that one resident, Fatima had been doing a spot of guerilla gardening by planting coriander underneath the council’s neat shrubs.
 He then focussed all of his efforts on what this diverse community wanted from their garden.
 The result is a communal herb garden which reflects the culinary tastes of the diverse residents: grape leaves for Turkish dolmas, mint and oregano for Kurdish dishes, and coriander and thyme for West Indian cuisine.

 “If you could see for years what we had to look at across there,” Ahmet says with a grimace.
 “Gradually now though we’re getting more mums sitting under that side with their kids, sitting and eating their dinner - they never used to do that.”
 The Ecologist, 2012

 The since nicknamed ‘Poppy Estate’ was transformed into a productive space with 50 growing plots, over 250 fruit trees and bushes, herb beds, community gardens, wildflower railings, native trees and shrubs, and green roofs and insect hotels.
 A beautiful, thriving place that everyone can share and enjoy - I shall plan a visit!